stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 }
 ```

-To compile we use the following, here we specify a few new options.
-Notice, we
+To compile we use the below `or1k-elf-gcc` command.
+Notice, we do not specify
-do not specify `-nostartfiles` here as we do want newlib to link in all the
+`-nostartfiles` here as we do want newlib to link in all the start routines to
-start routines to provide a full c runtime.
+provide a full c runtime.
+We do specify the following arguments to tell GCC a
+bit about our OpenRISC cpu.
+If these `-m` options are not specified GCC will
+link in code using the libgcc library to emulate these instructions.

   - `-mhard-mul` - indicates that our cpu target supports multiply instructions.
   - `-mhard-div` - indicates that our cpu target supports divide instructions.
   - `-mhard-float` - indicates that our cpu target supports FPU instructions.
   - `-mdouble-float` - indicates that our cpu target supports the new double precision floating point instructions using register pairs ([orfpx64a32](https://openrisc.io/proposals/orfpx64a32)).

-To see a full list of options read the GCC manual or see the output of
+To see a full list of options for OpenRISC read the GCC manual or see the output
-`or1k-elf-gcc --target-help`.
+of `or1k-elf-gcc --target-help`.

 ```
 or1k-elf-gcc -Wall -O2 -mhard-mul -mhard-div -mhard-float -mdouble-float -mror openrisc-c.c -o openrisc-c
 ```

-If we want to inspec the assembly to ensure we did generate multiply instructions
+If we want to inspect the assembly to ensure we did generate multiply instructions
 we can use the trusty `objdump` utility.
 As per below, yes, we can see multiply
 instructions.